 How does an alkaline or basic vegan diet benefit your health?

-It is essential to prepare alkaline foods to become healthy and vital.
-And it is precisely this combination of vegan & alkaline that is a good prerequisite for lasting health or the prevention of diseases.
+It is essential to prepare alkaline foods to stay or become healthy and vital.
+And it is precisely a combination of vegan & alkaline that is a good prerequisite for lasting health or the prevention of diseases.

-An alkaline diet we can refer to as a vegetarian or vegan diet.
-The consumption of meat, fish, dairy products, sugar, caffeine increases pH and acidifies the body.
+An alkaline diet can refer to as a vegetarian or vegan diet.
+The consumption of meat, fish, dairy products, sugar, and caffeine increases pH and acidifies the body.